LeonOrou/SubredditWordCounter/README.md

 Search for specific words (eg. fuck, love, hate, shit, think, ...)
 -> not just the posts but also the comment sections!
 Count the words in every post
-extract them display them in a .txt file
+extract them and display them in a .txt file
 -> eg. https://www.reddit.com/r/hyperloop/':
 posts found: 812
-comments found: 456
+comments found: 1556
 'fuck'found: 42
 'love' found: 83